RudiCamilleri/mita/EnvSetup.md

 **Warning: Deleting the files under `localhost` in Remix deletes the actual files permanently!!**

 13. You can compile and run from Remix at your own leisure.
+Testing steps and demo parameters are provided in `/test/remix_test.txt`.

 #### iii.
 Running the smart contract using truffle (not working):